dongliu/traveler/views/docs/basics/tab.md

 The forms, travelers, and binders pages use tabs for different list of entities.
 In each tab, the entities are listed in a table.
 There are two places that a button can be placed on a tabbed page.
-If a button is located on top of the tabs, the button's action is applicable to all the tabs and tables inside the tabs.
-If a button is location **inside** a tab, then the button's action only is applicable to that tab and table.
+On each list page, when a button is located on top of the tabs, the button's action is applicable to all the tabs and tables inside the tabs.
+When a button is location **inside** a tab, then the button's action only is applicable to that tab and table.

-A typical table has 6 areas each of which either hold a tool or display information.
+A typical table has 6 areas each of which either hold optional tools or display information.

 | area | location     | content                                                             |